Back to Case Studies

 • Average session duration: 8 minutes — users were actively using it daily, not just signing up and forgetting

-Within 90 days, Marco had 40+ paying customers and enough revenue to fund phase 2 development.
+Within 90 days, the product had 40+ paying customers and enough revenue to fund phase 2 development.

 Key Takeaways

 1. Scope discipline is everything.
-Marco's original feature list would have taken 4 months.
-By focusing on the one thing that mattered most — calendar sync — we launched in 3 weeks and validated demand before building more.
+The original feature list would have taken 4 months.
+By focusing on the one thing that mattered most -- calendar sync -- we launched in 3 weeks and validated demand before building more.

 2. Supabase accelerated development dramatically.
 Auth, database, and real-time subscriptions from a managed service meant our developers spent time on product logic, not infrastructure.
 For MVPs, this is the right trade-off.

 3. The founder's network is the first distribution channel.
-Marco didn't need a marketing strategy.
-He needed a product good enough to show 30 people he already knew.
+A founder doesn't need a marketing strategy at launch.
+They need a product good enough to show 30 people they already know.
 That personal network generated the first 12 customers.

 Technology Stack